 Stiffness Rating: 7.5/10.
 Stairs: Still crabbing.
 Groan count: High.

 If this were a basketball season, this would be the first month of conditioning.
 It’s boring, you’re sore, and you don’t see the results on the scoreboard yet.
-Most people quit their supplements during these first four weeks because they expect a 'magic pill' effect.
+Most people quit their supplements during these first four weeks because they expect a magic pill.
 But just like you don't get in shape by running one lap, your joints don't hydrate overnight.
 I stayed consistent—one capsule every morning with my coffee.
-No exceptions.
-Recovery is not optional, and consistency matters more than intensity.
+Consistency matters more than intensity in this game.

-During this phase, I didn't feel much.
+During this phase, I didn't feel much change.
 My knees still clicked like a socket wrench when I stood up from the recliner.
-If I hadn't been committed to the 90-day window my doctor suggested, I might have thrown the bottle in the trash.
+If I hadn't been committed to the 90-day window my doctor suggested—and the fact that this stuff has a 180-day guarantee—I might have thrown the bottle in the trash.
 But I kept logging the data.
 I knew from 30 years of coaching that the biggest gains often happen just after the point where most people give up.
+I even did a quick check for any Joint Genesis side effects during this time, but my stomach stayed as steady as a veteran point guard.

 Weeks 5-8: The First Signs of Life